-Babies learn through imitation; it gives them the opportunity to practice and master a new skill.
+Babies learn through imitation; it gives them the opportunity to practice and master new skills.
 They observe others doing things and then copy their actions in an attempt to do them themselves.
-For example, it’s how your baby knows, without you having to give him specific instructions, to hold a toy phone up to his ear!
+For example, it’s how your baby knows, without you having to give him specific instructions, how to hold a toy phone up to his ear!
 He has learned from watching you talk on the phone!

 Imitation can also be considered as a basis for the development of empathy, or having the ability to experience what someone else is feeling.
 In fact, an infant’s ability to imitate simple actions, like sticking out his tongue, originates from the same part of the brain that allows us to develop empathy.
-Recent studies have found that imitation is not only one behavioral skill, instead it’s more like different ways of combining and using diverse types of knowledge, developing across the first 2 years of life (Jones, 2007).
+Recent studies have found that imitation is not only one behavioral skill, but it’s more like different ways of combining and using diverse types of knowledge, developing across the first 2 years of life (Jones, 2007).

 Albert Bandura’s social learning theory states that behavior is learned from the environment through the process of observational learning.
 It explains human behavior in terms of the interaction between cognitive, behavioral, and environmental influences.
 “Most of the behaviors that people display are learned, either deliberately or inadvertently, through the influence of example” (Bandura, 1977).
-Bandura described humans are “active information processors”, constantly thinking about their behavior and its consequences.
+Bandura described humans as “active information processors”, who are constantly thinking about their behavior and its consequences.

 Watch this video of a Kinedu activity intended for babies that are 4–6 months old, and try it at home with your little one!
 Its purpose is to reinforce the imitation of gestures and foster a serve and return relationship.